networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_User.md

    ```
    $ bash generate-decision-tree-model.sh
    ```
-Above command will generate decision tree rules in hierarchical way, which can be implemented as if-else rules in classification script (classification-script-decision-tree.py) in the same directory.
+Above command will generate decision tree rules in hierarchical way, which can be implemented as if-else rules in the classification script (classification-script-decision-tree.py) in the same directory.